VagelisXaniadakis/AI-Pacman/README.md

 The only files I edited are:

     search.py
-Where all of the search algorithms reside.
+,where all of the search algorithms reside

+and

     searchAgents.py
-Where all of the search-based agents reside.
+,where all of the search-based agents reside.